swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 SourceKit-LSP extends the BSP protocol in the following ways.

+## `$/cancelRequest`

+Notification sent from SourceKit-LSP to the BSP server to cancel a request.
+If a BSP server doesn’t support cancellation, it should ignore this notification.

+Definition is the same as in LSP.

 ## `build/initialize`

 `InitializeBuildResultDataKind` can be `sourceKit`, in which case `InitializeBuildResultData` contains the following data.